qingzma/DBEstPy/README.rst

 NOTICE:
 --------------------------------------------------------------------------------------------------------------------
-This repository is no longer maintained,  a new version is at https://github.com/qingzma/DBEstClient, and will be released soon.
+This repository is no longer maintained,  a new version is at https://github.com/qingzma/DBEstClient.
 --------------------------------------------------------------------------------------------------------------------